cme-timothy/webshop-assignment/README.md

 # Webshop assignment i react

-This is a simple webshop built for for my assignment.
+This is a simple webshop built for for my last react assignment.
 This project was built with [React](https://reactjs.org/) and used [Create React App](https://create-react-app.dev/) as its starting template.
+This is a branched of version of my previous assignment.

 # Things to do